Learn how to respond to 1 star reviews with our comprehensive review management guide below.

 Your customers are reading reviews on Google or dozens of other popular review sites.
 While positive reviews are the lifeblood of the trust relationship between you and your customers, there will come a time when a customer posts a scathing review.

 How can you overcome the reputational damage associated with a bad review online?
-Is there a way to manage your Yelp reviews, Google reviews, and reviews on third-party sites like TrustPilot, TripAdvisor, and the Better Business Bureau?
+Is there a way to manage your Google reviews and reviews on third-party sites like TrustPilot, TripAdvisor, and the Better Business Bureau?

 In our guide to review management, we’ll present how customer feedback can influence purchasing decisions.
 Then, we’ll show you the key components of managing your online reviews.